system-zero-labs/chain-registry-api/README.md

 This project is now that purpose.

 Additionally, I wanted something super high performance and robust, so I could host as cheaply as possible.

-## Is this a Strangelove project?

-No. Although I work for [Strangelove](https://github.com/strangelove-ventures), this project is created, maintained, and hosted independently by [David Nix](https://twitter.com/davidnix_).